webguyio/stop-spammers-classic/readme.txt

 Yes and no. You can use all Jetpack features except for Jetpack Protect, as it conflicts with Stop Spammers.

-= Can I use Stop Spammers with Wordfence (and other spam and security plugins)? =

-Yes.
-The two can compliment each other.
-However, if you have only a small amount of hosting resources (mainly memory) or aren't even allowing registration on your website, using both might be overkill.

 = Why is 2FA failing? =

-Toggle off the "Check Credentials on All Login Attempts" option and try again.
+Under *Protection Options*, toggle off the "Check Credentials on All Login Attempts" option and try again.

 = Is Stop Spammers GDPR-compliant? =

 Yes.
-See: [https://law.stackexchange.com/questions/28603/how-to-satisfy-gdprs-consent-requirement-for-ip-logging](https://law.stackexchange.com/questions/28603/how-to-satisfy-gdprs-consent-requirement-for-ip-logging).
-Stop Spammers does not collect any data for any other purpose (like marketing or tracking).
-It is purely for legitimate security purposes only.
-Additionally, if any of your users ever requested it, all data can be deleted.
+[Under most circumstances](https://law.stackexchange.com/questions/28603/how-to-satisfy-gdprs-consent-requirement-for-ip-logging).
+Stop Spammers itself does not attempt to collect any PII, and collects only the minimum data needed for anti-spam control.
+However, enabling third-party protections introduces new data collection on external servers that could break GDPR.
+See the next FAQ.

 = What third-party services are used and what data is sent to them? =

 There are several optional services you may use that involve sending data to third parties including: [Google reCAPTCHA](https://policies.google.com/privacy), [hCaptcha](https://www.hcaptcha.com/privacy), [2Captcha](https://2captcha.com/privacy-policy), [Spamhaus](https://www.spamhaus.org/privacy-notice/), [Stop Forum Spam](https://www.stopforumspam.com/privacy), [Project Honeypot](https://www.projecthoneypot.org/privacy_policy.php), and [BotScout](https://botscout.com/w3c/privacy.htm).
 You may wish to read each services' privacy policy to see if you're comfortable using them, but generally speaking, whenever someone for example tries to use a contact form on your website, their IP address, name, and email may be sent to these services to check against spam blocklists.

 == Changelog ==

+= 2025.1 =
+* Fixes (aggressive escaping breaking stuff)

 = 2025 =
 * Recovered version, which has been cleaned up